apoorvadudani/Market-Evaluation-for-Espresso-Machines-using-Conjoint-Analysis/README.md

 ## 3. Product Bundle Formation

 I create candidate products by bundling together the three attributes I selected, and varying the levels of the attributes.
 Some marketer researchers call the bundles “cards” because the attributes are written down on physical cards (like 3” x 5” index cards) to show to respondents.
-In this case, I have 3 attributes of 2 levels each, so I will need 2^3 cards, or 8 cards.
-The cards are listed in the table below (and can also be found in .
+In this case, I have 3 attributes assigned to 2 levels each, so I will need 2^3 cards, or 8 cards.
+The cards are listed in the table below.
 Note how every combination of attributes is represented in the table.

 <img width="516" alt="image" src="https://user-images.githubusercontent.com/113878059/227751954-183001a5-2235-4d37-bee8-6d2acc807db6.png">